YuriyL-Git/rsschool-cv/cv.md

 Currently unemployed due to my own choice.
 At some point, I decided to leave my previous job as a test engineer and pursue a software developer career.
 Seems that this is the type of work that I made for.
 I like to solve problems and creating new things.
-And software development provides almost endless opportunities for it.
+And software development provides reach opportunities for it.

 ---